sgillespie/lambda-calculus/doc/system-f.md

 In general, type systems aim to eliminate certain programming errors [3].
-A good type system should reject ill-typed programs, while not being too conservative-- that is, it accepts most valid programs.
+A good type system should reject ill-typed programs, while not being too conservative-- that is, it accepts most valid programs [2].
 Many functional programming languages are based on type systems similar to System F, including Haskell (System FC [4]), and ML (Hindley-Milner [5]).

 # Type Context